 Currently, there is a lack of large, stationary energy storage systems that can be flexibly installed in any location and that are scalable as needed to actual energy demands.
 Hydropower, the current standard technology for stationary storage, cannot accomplish this.
 More responsive storage systems and flexibility are needed: whether to store energy from traditional energy production to ensure coverage during peak demand or for network stabilization—but also, especially, because of the continual increase in renewable energy sources.

-Studies, for instance one from Navigant Research on behalf of the World Bank, show: In industrialized nations, the use of large stationary energy storage solutions will be crucial for the successful expansion of renewable energies.
+Studies, for instance one from Navigant Research on behalf of the World Bank, show that in industrialized nations the use of large stationary energy storage solutions will be crucial for the successful expansion of renewable energies.
 The report also predicts a forty-fold increase in stationary energy storage capacities in developing nations by 2025.
 However, the report goes on to state that these countries will have to double their electricity generation by 2020 to meet rising demand.
 The largest energy storage markets in the coming decades will be large and heavily-populated nations such as China and India, and furthermore Latin America and South Africa.

 It is no wonder that a lot of hopes are resting on the further development and broad availability of stationary energy storage.
 Especially in comparison with fossil fuels or nuclear energy, energy obtained from the sun and wind has a serious drawback: it is only produced when the sun shines or the wind blows.
 And this isn’t necessarily when the demand is greatest.
 The solution for the future is thus an energy storage system that can supply energy at all times.